 In his latest piece for Australian publication Anthill, Adam Nowiski, Director of APAC at Nitro, addressed what seems to be the only constant in today’s ever-evolving digital business landscape: the customer.

 He observes that customer service is increasingly being recognized as a top-down priority, due largely to the ‘always-on’ expectations the modern customer carries for their service providers.
-And with ‘improving the customer experience’ appearing at the top of the digital transformation priority list in many organizations, it’s clear that leaders must find ways to continue delighting their customer base while ensuring the customer-first mindset becomes—if it isn’t already—a central aspect of company culture.
+And with ‘improving the customer experience’ appearing at the top of the digital transformation priority list in many organizations, it’s clear that leaders must find ways to continue delighting their customer base while ensuring the customer-first mindset becomes-if it isn’t already-a central aspect of company culture.
 You can see this in hvac sales training as it teaches contractors can turn leads into customers.